 Given that drugs harmed me and I now know of thousands of others who have also been seriously harmed, I do use this blog to educate those who may not know about the issues of iatrogenic injuries caused by psychiatric treatment.
 I do want to help people understand that there are very serious risks involved in choosing to take psych meds and that there are meaningful alternatives that can help and heal a very large number of folks that psychiatry routinely say need meds for the rest of their lives.
 I now know of thousands of folks harmed by drugs and many other thousands who have freed themselves from drugs who now are thriving and healthy and med-free.
 That, according to psychiatry, doesn’t happen.
 Someone has to get the information out there.
 I am, of course, not alone in doing that, but the powers that be have bigger means of getting the message out that pharmaceuticals are the preferable way to go.
 Many of us have found that to be a dangerous untruth.

-This blog attempts to combat the lack of information about alternatives…that is all.
+This website attempts to combat the lack of information about alternatives…that is all.
 I have no issue with folks who choose medications.
 What I have an issue with are psychiatrists and other mental health professionals telling people they MUST take neurotoxic drugs that harm, often for the rest of their lives, when that is often simply not true for a huge percentage of folks.

 Once people have information on options they can make their own choices.
 Included in that is not using meds at all, minimizing use in general, or using meds in a very targeted fashion while in crisis only.

 The fact is we’re simply not told that we have options when we visit the psychiatrist.
 Reality is that MDs don’t even know that there are meaningful and effective options.